-The Karpas has been called the nature reserve of Cyprus, with abundant wildlife and flowers, as yet still relatively untouched by encroaching development.
-Remote and isolated by virtue of its geographical position, it holds itself apart from the rest of the island, and almost feels like a different country.
+The Karpas has been called the nature reserve of Cyprus, with abundant wildlife and flowers, for the most part relatively untouched by encroaching development.
+Remote and isolated by virtue of its geographical position, it holds itself apart from the rest of the island and almost feels like a different country.
 If you set out to find tranquillity in North Cyprus, then you’ll find it here or not at all.
-It takes at least two days to explore the Karpas properly, but if you’re seeking a break from the crowds and you can live without the trappings of luxury, there’s no reason why you can’t base yourself here for longer.
-Some of the establishments offer walking trails, bike hire, cooking classes or an introduction to village handicrafts.
-In such a peaceful, slow-paced region, it would be a shame to rush.

 The first section of the Karpas, before Ziyamet, has the largest number of sites to visit, albeit minor, and for those with the time and inclination to explore fully, there are three possible detours from the main road.

 Kalecık means ‘little castle’ and by the sea just 1km short of the storage tanks are the heavily ruined 12th-century twin Templar castles of Kastros and Strongylos.
 A few foundations and cisterns are all that remain today, so it’s a detour only for the dedicated, especially as accessing the rock may require a paddle at high tide.
 Nearby is the ruined chapel of Ayios Ioannis.
 In the village itself, a few kilometres further north, the school is a former Byzantine church.
 Kalecık is the second port of North Cyprus after Gazimağusa and before Girne, used for exporting quantities of cargo, especially the tobacco grown in the Karpas, and for importing oil.